nesimtunc/stepping/README.md

-# stepping
+# Stepping
-Never forget anything before stepping in or out of your house
+Never forget anything before stepping in or out of your house.